Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 ![Screenshot](images/placeholder.jpg){: class="center" style="width:300px"}

+!!! warning "DO NOT close browser window before the upload is finished."

-You can check out the progress from the top menu bar while a model is being exported and uploaded. **DO NOT close the browser window before the upload is finished.** You might cancel it if necessary.
+You can check out the progress from the top menu bar while a model is being exported and uploaded.
+You might cancel it if necessary.

 ### Upload an IFC File